reactivemarbles/DynamicData/Docs/GettingStarted.md

 // or specify a key like this
 var mydynamicdatasource = myobservablecollection.ToObservableChangeSet(t => t.Key);
 ```
+This method is only recommended for simple queries which act only on the UI thread as ```ObservableCollection``` is not thread safe.

 One other point worth making here is any steam can be covered to as cache.
 ```csharp
 var mycache = somedynamicdatasource.AsObservableCache();